 If you, or someone you know, is considering selling or buying a home seek the advice of your local Realtor (me!) about how the absorption rate will impact the home’s value and how quickly it might sell.

 For more information, call me or email me today!

 Luxury Real Estate Services for Palm Beach County, Florida.

 *** Listing Specialist in Palm Beach County, including: Jupiter, Juno Beach, Palm Beach Gardens, North Palm Beach, West Palm Beach, Palm Beach, Jupiter Island, Boca Raton, Delray Beach, Ocean Ridge, Manalapan and Wellington.

 *** Serving Buyers by referral throughout Palm Beach County.

-*** Offering expert real estate advice to everyone, and referrals to real estate experts all over the world.
+*** Offering expert real estate advice to everyone, and referrals to local real estate experts all over the world.

 To download my app, please click here.

 To sign up for my newsletter, please click here.